tradingstrategy-ai/tqdm-loggable/README.md

 - Long-running machine learning tasks
 - ...or [stdout](https://en.wikipedia.org/wiki/Standard_streams) stream is otherwise not available or redirected

-...you cannot have nice ANSI coloured progress bar.
-What happens is that if you are observing your application using monitoring tools you usually do not see anything happening while your application is doing some task and tracking progress using `tqdm`.
+...you cannot have interactive progress bar.
+What happens is that if you are observing your application using monitoring tools, you usually do not see anything happening while your application is having`tqdm` progress ongoing.
+If the progress bar'ed operation takes few minutes your appliaction may appear frozen.
 This is  fixed by `tqdm-logging` by sending a regular reports about your progress to logging backend like files and log monitoring tools.

 In these situations `tqdm-loggable` will automatically turn your `tqdm` progress bars to loggable progress messages